prismake/typegql/README.md

 ## Before `1.0.0`

 Before version `1.0.0` consider APIs of `decapi` to be subject to change.
 We encourage you to try this library out and provide us feedback so we can polish it to be as usable and efficent as possible.

+## TC39 decorators proposal

+Please if you enjoy decapi, go and star repo with the [proposal-decorators ](https://github.com/tc39/proposal-decorators).
+That's a way to show the TC39 members that you are using decorators and you want to have them in the language.